 If you’re sore from a hard or long run, you can run easily if the soreness doesn’t worsen during a run.
 Usually minor muscle soreness disappears during a run as the muscles warm up.

-If an injury worsens and pain develops during a run, stop immediately.
+If an injury worsens and pain develops during a run, stop immediately and try to get a chiropractic treatment as soon as possible.

 Never push through through pain.
 It won’t make you tougher; it’ll make you injured.